Pupils can report an issue directly to a member of our Pastoral Team or Safeguarding Officers.

 Safer Internet Day

-Safer Internet Day 2020 was celebrated globally with the slogan “Together for a better internet”, the day provided a fantastic opportunity to engage with children about their digital lives.
+Safer Internet Day is celebrated globally with the slogan “Together for a better internet”, the day provided a fantastic opportunity to engage with children about their digital lives.

 To help you talk to your children about having a positive and safe time online, we have created a pack for parents and carers, including conversation starters, a factsheet, family pledge card and more!